-The service has assessment processes and residents' needs are assessed prior to entry.
+The service has assessment processes and resident's needs are assessed prior to entry.
 There is a well-developed information pack available for residents and families/whānau at entry.
 Assessments, resident care plans and evaluations were completed by the registered nurses within the required timeframes.
 Risk assessment tools including interRAI assessments and monitoring forms were available and implemented.
 Care plans were individualised and identified involvement of allied health professionals.

 A diversional therapist coordinates and implements an activity programme.
-This programme is run in conjunction with the programme at the sister home (Lonsdale) and transport is provided for residents to attend what they wish at Lonsdale.
-She is supported by many volunteers.
+She is supported by a group of volunteers.
 The activities meet the individual recreational needs and preferences of the resident groups.
 There are outings into the community and visiting entertainers.